Monaco For Investor

-To become a Monaco permanent resident (and ultimately a citizen), the foreign national must meet multiple requirements.
-First, the foreign national must invest a minimum of 1,000,000 euros – 500,000 euros of which must be deposited and kept in a Monaco bank.
-The other 500,000 euros must be put towards the purchase of a deed of property worth that amount.
-Additionally, the foreign national must also prove to the Monaco government that the national has sufficient bank funds to provide for the national’s residence in the country (verified by references from the nation’s bank) and that the individual has the means to procure adequate accommodations within Monaco assuming your investment property will not be your place of residence.
+To become a Monaco permanent resident (and ultimately a citizen), you must meet multiple requirements.
+First, you are required to invest a minimum of 1,000,000 euros of which 500,000 euros must be deposited and kept in a Monaco bank.
+The other 500,000 euros must be put towards the purchase of a deed of property in Monaco.
+Additionally, we will need to prove to the Monaco government that you have sufficient bank funds to provide for your residence in Monaco (verified by references from your bank) and that you will have the means to procure adequate accommodations within Monaco assuming your investment property will not be your place of residence.

-Finally, the prospective investor must possess a clean criminal record.
-After the investor provides this evidence to the Monaco government, an immigration official will conduct a personal interview with you to determine your eligibility to become a resident of Monaco.
+Finally, as a prospective investor, you must possess a clean criminal record.
+After we provide this evidence to the Monaco government, an immigration official will conduct a personal interview with you to determine your eligibility to become a resident of Monaco.

-Upon approval at the interview, the investor and family are given permanent resident status.
-As permanent residents, they are eligible to live, work, and travel in Monaco and in ten years they may apply for citizenship (through a process called naturalisation) as long as the family spent at least 6 months of every year physically residing in Monaco.
+Upon approval at the interview stage, you and your family will be granted permanent resident status.
+As permanent residents, you are eligible to live, work, and travel in Monaco and in ten years you may apply for citizenship (through a process called naturalisation) as long as you and your family spent at least 6 months of every year physically residing in Monaco.
 Additionally, as a resident, the investor may establish his/her own commercial enterprise in any of Monaco’s economic sectors.
 Some of the country’s most successful industries include ship management, private banking, financial services, and asset management.

 The Naturalization Process

-Foreign nationals seeking to become Monaco citizens must meet the following requirements.
-First, they must have continuously resided in the country for ten years.
-Second, they must no longer be subject to conscription or military service in another country.
-Third, they must renounce any foreign nationality they currently possess.
+To become a citizen of Monaco you must meet the following requirements.
+First, you must have continuously resided in Monaco for ten years.
+Second, you must no longer be subject to conscription or military service in another country.
+Third, you must renounce any foreign nationality you currently possess.
 Monaco does not recognise any dual nationality.